dharshiniviswa42-hue/uber_business_trip_insights/README.md

 df["PURPOSE"].isnull().sum()
 ```

-> All 503 empty PURPOSE values are now labeled as **"Unknown"** — no data is lost, and analysis remains accurate! ✅
+> All 503 empty PURPOSE values are now labeled as **"Unknown"** — no data is lost, and analysis remains accurate

 ### ⏱️ Creating New Columns